Krnsand/pp4-restaurants/README.md

 ![user stories board updated](static/images/user-stories-2.png)

-As you can see, only one user story was left, which didn't fit in the scope of the project in the end.
-Since it was a 'could have' the decision to leave it out was easily made.
+As you can see there are three stories left, none of them were Must-Haves however so I felt ok with leaving them behing.
 To view all the user stories in detail, visit the project page: [user stories board](https://github.com/users/DOdrums/projects/3/views/1)

 ### Structure of the app

-The app is designed to have a natural flow, with a strong focus on the booking functionality.
-Most pages include booking buttons or calls to book an appointment.
-The home page specifically features a booking button right on top, so a user doesn't have to scroll at all to make an appointment.
-This is especially handy and necessary for recurring customers, who will be the gross of the clientele.
+The app is designed to have be easily navigated, highly accessable from every page, as well as with a strong focus on the booking functionality.
+All pages include the booking button when the user is logged in.
+The home page specifically features a booking button right on top, as well as one right in the middle of the welcome image so it is easy to book whener the user feels inclined.

 ### Logic/Database Diagram